phidatahq/phidata/README.md

 Agno is designed for high performance agentic systems:

-- Agent instantiation: <5μs on average (5000x faster than LangGraph).
+- Agent instantiation: <5μs on average (~10,000x faster than LangGraph).
-- Memory footprint: <0.01Mib on average (50x less memory than LangGraph).
+- Memory footprint: <0.01Mib on average (~50x less memory than LangGraph).

 > Tested on an Apple M4 Mackbook Pro.

 While an Agent's performance is bottlenecked by inference, we must do everything possible to minimize execution time, reduce memory usage, and parallelize tool calls.
-These numbers are may seem minimal, but they add up even at medium scale.
+These numbers are may seem trivial, but they add up even at medium scale.

 ### Instantiation time